livearchivist/wesdottoday/_posts/2021-08-05-on-nutanix.md

 I also want to thank [@dheeraj](https://twitter.com/dheeraj) for working so hard to build an amazing company with such great culture, not to mention remembering who I was from our Twitter interactions when he saw me in the New Hire class. _That meant something._ [@sudheenair](https://twitter.com/sudheenair), I will always remember sales training with you and watching you interact with Mike Umphreys, I still laugh thinking about how that conversation went on.
 That, and our shared love of Lulu Lemon slacks!

 There truly are far too many amazing people that I got to work with on a daily basis to mention them all here.
 Each and every person at Nutanix made an impression on me and I will miss you all.
-Who would have thought that
+Who would have thought that one Tweet can influence almost ten years!

+I love you all!